PIONEER SCHOOL HISTORY (2001)

-by Jeff Mason, Arcade Town Historian, Pioneer Class of '66
+by Jeff Mason, Arcade Town Historian, Arcade High School Class of '66

 Starting in Arcade in 1811, schools have existed for 190 years in what is now the Pioneer district.
 In time, most towns had a dozen or more school districts, since the schools had to be located close enough for the students to walk.